 When in doubt or just looking for something to do, ask a Resident Assistant or House Assistant and they can tell you what’s going on!
 We provided the who, what, where, when, why, and how’s below for your convenience!

 The Office of Residence Life programs for all of our resident students.
 We always assess the needs of our residents to develop, organize, and implement programs that residents are genuinely interested in.
 We do this by asking what the resident’s want to see, what they are interested in, and twist it to create fun and educational events.
 Whether we program towards first-years or upperclassmen, each program is carefully planned out ahead of time, supplies are purchased, and we host boastful programs.
 In fact, we’re probably planning a few programs while you’re reading this!
 Come see what we have to offer.

 What Do We Do & Have to Offer?

-We try our best to mix things up between sports, academics, donation-oriented, community related, diversity awareness, and party driven programs.
+We try our best to mix things up between sports, academics, community related, diversity awareness, and community driven programs.
 Each program is advertised throughout the Residence Hall for at least a week before hand.
 Resident Assistants and House Assistants have guidelines and must have their programs approved first by the Complex Residence Director and the Director of Residence Life.
 This allows us to make sure that we are providing quality, challenging, and invigorating programs!